 I recommend pressing for at least a half an hour.
 An hour is better if you have the time.
 If you’re really short on time, 20 minutes will do.

-After the tofu has been pressed, you can put it into a marinade, bake it, grill it, or fry it.
+After it has been pressed, you can put it into a marinade, bake it, grill it, or fry it.

 What about store-bought presses?

-There are lots of tofu presses on the market if you’re looking for a slicker option.
+There are lots of presses on the market if you’re looking for a slicker option.
 I’ve tried a couple of them.

 Tofu Xpress is a box that has a lid with a spring.
 It costs $42.95 + $9.99 for shipping.

 You put a whole block of water packed tofu into the box.
 Then the lid gives gentle pressure to the tofu, pushing out the liquid.
 The liquid stays contained in the box, so that it’s easy to drain it off afterwards.

 I did have a problem with the tabs on my lid breaking once.
-But the company sent me a new one, which has worked fine.
+But the company begrudgingly sent me a new one, which has worked fine.

-You can use the box to marinate the tofu as well, but I don’t recommend that.
+You can use the box to marinate as well, but I don’t recommend that.

 The marinade has a better chance of getting to the inner portions of the tofu block if you’ve cut it into slices first.
-Otherwise, the outer portions of the tofu block will be marinated, while the inside of the block is still white & unflavored.
+Otherwise, the outer portions of the block will be marinated, while the inside of the block is still white & unflavored.

 EZ Tofu Press

 Another option I’ve tried is the EZ Tofu Press.
 It’s less expensive than the Tofu Xpress.
 It’s $21.99 with free shipping if you have Amazon Prime.

 It’s made with two flat BPA-free plastic pieces that have bolts attached.
 You put the tofu block into it, and then manually turn the bolts tighter over time, kind of like tightening braces on a kid’s teeth until you’ve gotten them into the position you want.

-As the tofu drains, you can put the EZ Tofu Press in a bowl or in the sink.
+As it drains, you can put the press in a bowl or in the sink.